 Rapamycin Treatment Reduces High Fat Diet Induced Increases in Energy Expenditure

 Both short term overfeeding and chronic obesity result in increased energy expenditure.
 To test whether mTORC1 plays a role in the short-term responses to obesogenic diets, we measured the total energy expenditure of C57BL6/J mice during a dietary shift between low fat and high fat diets in the presence or absence of the specific mTOR inhibitor rapamycin.
 As depicted in Figure 1A, individually housed animals were vehicle-injected daily for four days, followed by three days of either vehicle or rapamycin injection.
 After three days of treatment, all animals were moved from chow diets to a high fat diet (HFD).
-As shown in Figure 1B, the switch to HFD caused a 7.8% increase in VO2 in the vehicle injected in the dark phase and a 6.8% increase in the light phase.
-Rapamycin injection suppressed the HFD-induced increase in VO2 compared to vehicle treated mice (p=1.24 x 10-5), and these effects were not associated with differences in physical activity (Figure 1C).
+As shown in Figure 1B, the switch to HFD caused a 8.1% increase in heat production in the vehicle injected in the dark phase and a 6.4% increase in the light phase.
+Rapamycin injection suppressed the HFD-induced increase in thermogenesis compared to vehicle treated mice (p=2.1x 10-4).
+Notably, these effects were not associated with decreases in physical activity (Figure 1C).
 These data support the hypothesis that mTORC1 is required for the increase in energy expenditure observed in response to HFD feeding.

 Activation of mTORC1 in Muscle is Sufficient for Increased Energy Expenditure